Should you get a prepaid card?

 Prepaid travel cards

-Prepaid travel cards are available online and in branch from An Post.
-If you’d like to find out more about options when spending abroad, visit our guide Travel money & the best ways to spend abroad.
+Prepaid travel cards are available from selected Irish providers, including An Post.
+For more options, see our guide to Travel money & the best ways to spend abroad.

 Should you get a prepaid card?

-When you’re choosing your card, consider the following:
+When choosing a prepaid card, consider the following:

 Alternatives to prepaid cards

-If prepaid cards aren’t right for you, then it’s worth checking out which banks provide a debit card with their current account or considering a credit card.
+If prepaid cards aren’t right for you, it may be worth checking which banks offer a debit card with their current account, or considering a credit card instead.

-There are several digital finance companies in Ireland that offer a range of banking services:
+There are also several digital finance companies operating in Ireland that provide online accounts with debit cards:

 Virtual Debit Card with Online Bank Account